Mulongovictor/simple_shell/README.md

 0x16.
-C - Simple Shell Project
+C - Simple Shell Project.

 This projects looks at recreating the shell the same way as it operates in the terminal using the core c-programming skills attained in the ALX-programme.